-An acquired brain injury (ABI) is an injury to the brain, which has been caused by a traumatic or non traumatic event.
+Brain injuries, often referred to as Acquired Brain injuries (ABI), can be caused by a traumatic or non-traumatic event.
 Common traumatic causes include incidents on the road, assaults and falls which cause violent movement of the brain within the skull.

-Non-traumatic causes of acquired brain injury include strokes, tumours, haemorrhage, aneurysm asphyxiation and the effects of toxic substances.
-The effect of these processes is to starve the brain of oxygen causing irreparable brain cell damage (this is also known as hypoxia or hypoxic brain injury) that results in a need for brain injury help.
+Non-traumatic causes of brain injury include strokes, tumours, haemorrhage, aneurysm, asphyxiation and the effects of toxic substances.
+The effect of these processes is that the brain becomes starved of oxygen, causing irreparable brain cell damage (this is also known as hypoxia or hypoxic brain injury) that results in a need for brain injury help.

 The effects of suffering Acquired brain injury (ABI)-